linkerd/linkerd2/doc/proxy-metrics.md

 Each of these metrics has the following labels:

-* `direction`: `inbound` if the connection was to/from the proxy's Inbound router, `outbound` if the connection was to/from the proxy's Outbound router.
+* `direction`: `inbound` if the connection was established either from outside the pod to the proxy, or from the proxy to the application, `outbound` if the connection was established either from the application to the proxy, or from the proxy to outside the pod.
-* `kind`: `client` if the connection was initiated by the proxy to an upstream server, `server` if the connection was initiated by an upstream client to the proxy.
+* `kind`: `client` if the connection was initiated by the proxy, `server` if the connection was initiated to the proxy.
-* `remote_address`: the IP address and port of the remote end of the connection.
 * `protocol`: `http` if the connection corresponds to an HTTP/1 or HTTP/2 request, `tcp` if the connection is proxied as a raw TCP stream.

-### Server Labels
+### Outbound HTTP labels

-These labels are only applicable if `kind="server"`:
+The following labels are only applicable if `direction="outbound"`, `protocol="http",` _and_ `kind="server"`.

-* `local_address`: the address of the TCP socket for this connection.
+* `dst_deployment`: The deployment to which this request is being sent.
+* `dst_job`: The job to which this request is being sent.
+* `dst_replica_set`: The replica set to which this request is being sent.
+* `dst_daemon_set`: The daemon set to which this request is being sent.
+* `dst_replication_controller`: The replication controller to which this request is being sent.
+* `dst_namespace`: The namespace to which this request is being sent.
+* `dst_service`: The service to which this request is being sent.

 ### Prometheus Collector labels